greysonthao/LangChain-RAG/README.md

 ## Prerequisites

 If you intend to use a local LLM through Ollama, you will need to install [Ollama](https://ollama.com/) and the [llama3 LLM model](https://ollama.com/library/llama3) via Ollama.
 You will also need to install the [all-minilm](https://ollama.com/library/all-minilm) embeddings model, also via Ollama.
+Additionally, ensure you have Node.js version 20 or higher installed.

 To ensure that you have successfully downloaded and installed all of the above, run the following commands through your terminal: